News & Events >

 [124] I consider that the Charities Commission erred in finding that Liberty Trust does not have, as its main purpose, a charitable purpose.
 Liberty Trust was set up to advance religion.
 It seeks to do that through teaching financial principles that Liberty Trust proclaims are the Bible's financial principles.
 It seeks to teach those principles through providing a scheme which allows its followers (and anyone else who wishes to join up) to pool financial resources for the benefit of themselves and others.
 It reinforces the religious beliefs on which the scheme is based through its literature promoting the scheme and its other publications and teaching activities.
 It is not merely inspired by or conducive to religion.
 Its purpose, through this scheme, is to spread what is viewed as being the Bible's message.
 In my view the purpose of Liberty Trust falls within the term "advancement of religion" as it has been interpreted in the cases.

 [125] I also consider that the Charities Commission erred in finding that Liberty Trust's activities do not exist for the public benefit.
 As a trust which has as its purpose the advancement of religion, the starting assumption is that it has a public benefit.
 The activities are not contended to be subversive to morality or a sham.
 It is not for the Court to impose its own views as to the religious beliefs that are advanced through the scheme.
-The benefits of the scheme are not focused too narrowly on its adherents.
+The benefits of the scheme are not focussed too narrowly on its adherents.
 It is open to anyone and the money donated is "recycled" for the benefit of others.
 Overall it is a scheme about "giving" in order to lead a Christian life free of the burdens of debt.